 |---|---|---|---|

 Plants “drink” at different speeds.
-Seedlings appreciate gentle, frequent moisture; fruiting crops thrive on deeper soaks.
-With adjustable emitters, you set a baseline, observe the soil, then fine-tune a quarter turn at a time.
+The table below groups by plant type and suggests an emitter based on need: gentle coverage, standard maintenance, or higher demand.
+With adjustable emitters, set a baseline, observe the soil, then fine-tune a quarter turn at a time.

 |---|---|---|---|